 Notes for entrants

-- The three shortlisted videos will be shown on the night of the awards ceremony.
+- The three shortlisted entries for each category will be shown at the awards ceremony on Monday 23 March 2020

 - Entrants are free to use the award name, the name of Bond and the sponsor's name in their publicity in relation to the award.